SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/settings.md

 ## Always show the archive dialog

 If unchecked, the dialog **Archive email in SuperOffice** will not be shown when you archive an email message by clicking the **Archive** button.
 All default values in settings will be used on this “quick archive” feature, even if the archive dialog is not displayed.
-When the email message has been archived, a pop-up message will be displayed.
+After archiving the email message, a pop-up message is displayed.

-In some cases the dialog **Archive email in SuperOffice** will always be displayed:
+Sometimes, the dialog **Archive email in SuperOffice** is always displayed:

 * If the sender's email address is not registered in SuperOffice.
 * If the sender's email address is registered on multiple contacts/companies in SuperOffice.